Materials-Consortia/OPTIMADE/optimade.md

 * **Description**: The chemical formula for a structure.
 * **Requirements/Conventions**:
   * The formula MUST be **reduced**.
-  * Element names MUST be with proper capitalization (e.g. `"Si"`, not `"SI"` for "silicon").
+  * Element names MUST be with proper capitalization (e.g., `"Si"`, not `"SI"` for "silicon").
-  * The order in which elements are specified SHOULD NOT be significant (e.g. "O2Si" is equivalent to "SiO2").
+  * The order in which elements are specified SHOULD NOT be significant (e.g., "O2Si" is equivalent to "SiO2").
   * No spaces or separators are allowed.